sofianedjerbi/CloudPractitionerNotes/docs/EC2.md

 **A shared NFS** that can be mounted to 100s of EC2 instances.
 Only with Linux & Multi AZ.

+## EFS Infrequent Access (EFS-IA)

+**Storage class** that is cost optimized for files not accessed every day.
+You can make a Lifecycle policy.

 ## FSx

 - **FSx for Lustre:** HPC on Linux.
 High-performance I/O.